 Manufacturers should provide evidence of their boundary analysis and rationale for their boundary assumptions.

-b.
-Threat mitigation
+Threat mitigation;

-Manufacturers should provide details and evidence of testing that demonstrates effective risk control measures according to the threat models provided in the system, use case, and call-flow views.
+Manufacturers should provide details and evidence of testing that demonstrates effective risk control measures according to the threat models provided in the global system, multi-patient harm, updatability and patchability, and security use case views.

-Manufacturers should ensure the adequacy of each cybersecurity risk control (e.g., security effectiveness in enforcing the specified security policy, performance for maximum traffic conditions, stability and reliability, as appropriate).
+Manufacturers should ensure the adequacy of each cybersecurity risk control (e.g., security effectiveness in enforcing the specified security policy, performance for maximum traffic conditions, stability, and reliability, as appropriate).

-c.
-Vulnerability Testing (such as section 9.4 of ANSI/ISA 62443-4-1)
+Vulnerability Testing (such as section 9.4 of ANSI/ISA 62443-4-1); and

-Manufacturers should provide details and evidence of the following testing pertaining to known vulnerabilities:
+Manufacturers should provide details and evidence of the following testing and analyses:

-Abuse case, malformed, and unexpected inputs,
+Abuse or misuse cases, malformed and unexpected inputs;

-Robustness
+Robustness.

-Fuzz testing
+Fuzz testing.

-Attack surface analysis,
+Attack surface analysis;

-Vulnerability chaining,
+Vulnerability chaining;

-Closed box testing of known vulnerability scanning,
+Closed box testing of known vulnerability scanning;

-Software composition analysis of binary executable files, and
+Software composition analysis of binary executable files; and

-Static and dynamic code analysis, including testing for credentials that are “hardcoded,” default, easily-guessed, and easily compromised.
+Static and dynamic code analysis, including testing for credentials that are “hardcoded,” default, easily guessed, and easily compromised.

-d.
-Penetration testing
+Penetration testing;

 The testing should identify and characterize security-related issues via tests that focus on discovering and exploiting security vulnerabilities in the product.
 Penetration test reports should be provided and include the following elements:

-Independence and technical expertise of testers,
+Independence and technical expertise of testers;

-Scope of testing,
+Scope of testing;

-Duration of testing,
+Duration of testing;

-Testing methods employed, and
+Testing methods employed; and

 Test results, findings, and observations.

-Device manufacturers should indicate in the test reports where the testing was performed, and what level of independence those responsible for testing devices have from the developers responsible for designing devices.
+Device manufacturers should indicate in the test reports by whom the testing was performed (e.g., independent internal testers, external testers) and what level of independence those responsible for testing devices have from the developers responsible for designing devices.
 In some cases, it may be necessary to use third parties to ensure an appropriate level of independence between the two groups, such that vulnerabilities or other issues revealed during testing are appropriately addressed.
-For any third party test reports, manufacturers should provide the original third party report.
+For any third-party test reports, manufacturers should provide the original third-party report.
 For all testing, manufacturers should provide their assessment of any findings including rationales for not implementing or deferring any findings to future releases.

-As identified in Sections V.A.2 and V.A.3 above, vulnerabilities and anomalies identified during testing should be assessed for their security impacts as part of the security risk management process.
-In non-security software testing, a benefit analysis of a discovered defect may lead to the conclusion that an anomaly does not need to be fixed, as its impact on system functionality may be small or unlikely.
-Conversely, in security testing, the exploitability of ananomaly may necessitate that it is mitigated because of the greater, and different type of, harm that it could facilitate.
+As discussed in Sections V.A.2. and V.A.3. above, vulnerabilities and anomalies identified during testing should be assessed for their security impacts as part of the security risk management process.
+In non-security software testing, a benefit analysis of a discovered defect may lead to the conclusion that an anomaly does not need to be fixed, as its impact on medical device system functionality may be small or unlikely.
+Conversely, in security testing, the exploitability of an anomaly may necessitate that it is mitigated because of the greater, and different type of, harm that it could facilitate.

-For issues that will be addressed in future releases (i.e., remediation deferred for a future software release because current risk was assessed to be acceptable), the plans for those releases should be detailed in the premarket submission to include the vulnerabilities that future software releases will address, anticipated timelines for release, whether devices released in the interim will receive those updates, and how long it will take the update to reach the devices.
+For issues that will be addressed in future releases (i.e., remediation deferred for a future software release because current risk was assessed to be acceptable), the premarket submission should contain plans for those releases.
+Such plans should include the vulnerabilities that future software releases will address, anticipated timelines for release, whether devices released in the interim will receive those updates, and how long it will take the update to reach the devices.

 There are numerous authoritative resources for outlining security testing that may partially fulfill the testing outlined above.

 FDA recommends that cybersecurity testing should occur throughout the SPDF.
 Security testing early in development can ensure that security issues are addressed prior to impacting release timelines and can prevent the need to redesign or re-engineer the device.
-After release, cybersecurity testing should be performed at regular intervals (e.g., annually) to ensure that potential vulnerabilities are identified and able to be addressed prior to their ability to be exploited.
+After release, cybersecurity testing should be performed at regular intervals commensurate with the risk (e.g., annually) to ensure that potential vulnerabilities are identified and able to be addressed prior to their ability to be exploited.

 VI.
 Cybersecurity Transparency